HassanMahmood001/Bulk_File_Operations/README.md

 ## Bulk_File_Operations
 The scripts can be used to do the following things:
-* The rename.py file renames all files in a folder with a particular extension
+* The rename.py file renames all files in a folder.
+File name changes to (MD5_Hash_of_file+Extension).
+This script can be used to change extension of all files in a folder as well.
 * The unique.py file deletes duplicate files from a folder
 * The mime.py file filters files in a folder based on MIME type